Cosmos-Coder-Ray/AuraTrace/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

-## Appealing

-Only permanent resolutions (such as a permanent ban) may be appealed.
-To appeal a decision of the team, contact the team at [wizard.enterprises.07](mailto:wizard.enterprises.07) with your appeal and the team will review the case.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org),